Skip to content

 The adjoining and detached traditional barns, with a combined footprint of approximately 4,908 sqft/ 456 sqm, (buildings 1–5 as shown on the sale plan) are of stone construction beneath slate roofs and present considerable potential for conversion or alternative use, subject to securing the necessary planning and listed building consents.

-The farmhouse and traditional barns, together with the associated curtilage and adjoining grass paddock, offers an increasingly rare chance to create a standout home or residential scheme in the heart of the Cartmel Valley.
+The farmhouse and traditional barns, together with the associated curtilage and adjoining land, offers an increasingly rare chance to create a standout home or residential scheme in the heart of the Cartmel Valley.

 Outside